anpham6/android-docs/source/methods/squared.rst

   Same behavior as native ``document.getElementById`` [#]_ except returns a |Node| instance.

   :param string value: Case-sensitive match against *Element*.id property
-  :param boolean? sync: Will block and not wrap query in a Promise
+  :param boolean sync: Will block and not wrap query in a Promise
-  :param boolean? cache: Use any existing *Node* instance of *Element*
+  :param boolean cache: Use any existing *Node* instance of *Element*
   :returns: |resultElement|
   :rtype:
     - Promise<|Node|> or Promise<null>